Answers are at the right or below the question in "Light Blue".

 a.
 The Hebrew Bible.

-The Hebrew Bible was used during the time of Jesus.
+The Hebrew Bible was in use during the time of Jesus.

 It was the Old Testament.